-Thompson Beach is 56 kilometres north of Adelaide…still about an hour in the usual traffic.
+Thompson Beach is 56 kilometres north of Adelaide… about an hour in the usual traffic.
 Follow Port Wakefield Road north then turn left to head through Dublin if you want to reach this little known spot on Gulf St Vincent.
-It’s an interesting drive out through the green housed ‘food bowl’ of Adelaide at Virginia then a short glide through the feedlots and wheat fields to escape the city.
+It’s an interesting drive out through the green-housed ‘food bowl’ of Adelaide around Virginia then a short glide through the crops to escape the city.
 Don’t mind the dump… just keep driving to Dublin.
 Head west on Thompson Beach Road after turning into Dublin and five minutes or so later you’ll be crossing the salt pans to the tiny township itself.

 *Recent Walking SA update on the walking trails at Thompson Beach here.*